JJ/granada-off/text/geekery.md

 they would make a great prop for a practical joke for freshmen, if only we could rig an Arduino or some other thing and make its light blink and do a bit of beeping and booping.
-The *native* disk, however, was the IBM 5444, which is there, together tieh the IBM 5203 Line Printer, the big glass cabinet which was used to know when your print job had finished.
+The *native* disk, however, was the IBM 5444, which is there, together with the IBM 5203 Line Printer, the big glass cabinet which was used to know when your print job had finished.